-The Workspace windows on the touch screens contain touch buttons for fixtures, palettes, groups, playbacks, macros and more.
+The Workspace windows on the touch screen contain touch buttons for fixtures, palettes, groups, playbacks, macros and more.
 You can also set fixture attributes and show information windows.

-The System display area of the touch screen is the nerve centre of the console and shows you what is going on.
+The System display and menu area of the touch screen is the nerve centre of the console and shows you what is going on.
 This part of the display shows various screens of information depending on what you are currently doing.

 The Menu Softkeys (labelled A - G) are used to select control options.
+The display next to the buttons shows what each one will do.
 The options for each key change depending on what the console is doing.
 Softkey commands are shown in the manual with square brackets like this: [Edit Times]